pinakographos/Hachures/README.md

 The script can also determine which contour chunks are **too long**.
 If a chunk touches 2 hachures and is very long, longer than its preferred spacing, it means those hachures have drifted too far apart for their current slope.
 We need to start at least 1 new line along this segment.
 This is done much as it is above: we split that chunk into dashes based on its slope, and then begin new hachures at the center of each dash.

-Finally, some contour chunks may not touch any slopelines, in which case we treat them as normal and split them into varying dash lengths based on the slope, and then give them a line running through each dash.
+Finally, some contour chunks may not touch any hachures, in which case we treat them as normal and split them into varying dash lengths based on the slope, and then give them a line running through each dash.

 Iterating through the entire set of contours, we get a set of hachures.
 They get clipped off as they get too close, and new lines begin again as they drift apart.
 Their spacing is controlled by the underlying slope.